relizaio/reliza-get-version/README.md

 # `reliza-get-version`

 ## About
-This action, uses the RelizaHub CLI, [`reliza-cli`](https://github.com/relizaio/reliza-cli), to get the version.
+This action uses the Reliza CLI, [`reliza-cli`](https://github.com/relizaio/reliza-cli), to get the version.

 ## Usage